iRNA-COSI/APAeval/execution_workflows/PAQR/README.md

 python ../../utils/csv2tsv/csv2tsv.py --csv config/samples.csv --tsv config/samples.tsv
 ```

 See [here][sample-table] for an example input `samples.tsv` file.
 PAQR can be run on one or more samples, and one or more conditions.
 Conditions are only considered internally (for threshold calculations), the output is given for individual samples.
+PAQR does not support single-end data in reverse orientation.

 3. reference poly(A) site file
 Will be downloaded in the first step of the pipeline; download URL has to be set in `config/config.PAQR.yaml` "ref_PAS_URL".